JonatanHogild/FreeIPA_for_virtual_environment/README.md

   <img src="https://github.com/JonatanHogild/FreeIPA_for_virtual_environment/blob/main/images/freeipa-for-virtual-env.png" width="300" align="left" />
   <h2>Abstract</h2>
   <p>
-	Implementation of the identity and authentication management solution FreeIPA for a virtual production-environment.
+	This project will go through the implementation of the identity and authentication management solution FreeIPA for a virtual production-environment.
+A FreeIPA-server will be installed on a separate virtual machine, and FreeIPA-clients will be installed on the other VMs.
+Users and access-rules will be set up to be handled centrally by the FreeIPA-server.
     <br>
 	<br>
 	<br>